 - Parentheses group things together, so if you wanted to search for items that mention pink and blue or that mention purple, you would search on (pink + blue) | purple.

 Once a search is performed, the question list will automatically change to be ordered by relevance.
-Questions that contain the search term in the question text are more relevant than questions that contain the search term in one of the question responses.
+Questions containing the search term in the question text are more relevant than those containing the search term in one of the question responses.
 When more than one search term is used, questions containing a higher number of search terms are more relevant than those containing fewer search terms.

 The question filters are below the text search box.
-These allow the user to narrow down the list of questions using features of the question (i.e., tags, the type of question, when it was launched, when it was completed, etc.).
+You can narrow down the list of questions using features of the question (i.e., tags, the type of question, when it was launched, when it was completed, etc.).
 These filters can be used with text box searches for more complex queries.